rpavlik/PrettyRegistryXml/docs/PrettyRegistryXml.Core/XmlRoundtripper/XmlRoundtripper.md

 # XmlRoundtripper constructor (1 of 2)

 Construct this object, storing the "header lines" (those that start with &lt;? or &lt;!) for later reuse.
 If you want to also parse the XML into an XDocument, see [`ParseAndLoad`](./ParseAndLoad.md).
-Uses UTF-8 by default.
+Uses UTF-8 (with no BOM) by default.

 ```csharp
 public XmlRoundtripper(Stream stream)